home festival history festival 2008 patron, sponsor & funders craft stalls location committee contact us

 image copyright Roy Riley (www.royriley.co.uk)

-Appledore Arts runs the Appledore Visual Arts Festival and is based in Appledore a small fishing village at the mouth of the Torridge Estuary, 3 miles north of Bideford in North Devon.
+Appledore Arts ran the Appledore Arts Festival between 1997 and 2013 and was based in Appledore a small fishing village at the mouth of the Torridge Estuary, 3 miles north of Bideford in North Devon.
 For several years the arts community of Appledore have sought ways of further promoting their culture and economic value to the village and region.
+Click here to see Doorknockers.

-The annual Appledore Visual Arts Festival has been running since 1997.
-During this time we have organised Festivals based on a variety of themes including Boatbuilding, Secret Gardens and Ritual Feasts.
+The annual Appledore Arts Festival ran from 1997 to 2013.
+During this time we organised Festivals based on a variety of themes including Boatbuilding, Secret Gardens and Ritual Feasts.
 2007 was our 10th Anniversary and the theme was ‘Wide River’.

 Energia - image copyright Roy Riley (www.royriley.co.uk)

-Each year the Festival grows in content and has an increasing regional and national profile for producing a high quality and innovative arts event.
-Over the years several hundred artists have worked with us on a variety of projects including Residencies, Workshops and Events.
+Each year the Festival grew in content and had an increasing regional and national profile for producing a high quality and innovative arts event.
+Over the years several hundred artists worked with us on a variety of projects including Residencies, Workshops and Events.

-Each year we invite lead artists, who are nationally or internationally known in their field.
+Each year we invited lead artists, who were nationally or internationally known in their field.
 Artists who have been involved to date include:

 Richard Long and his work on the Glove Factory wall - image copyright